One good thing came out of COVID-19.

 Thanks to Tilak for this Microsoft Translator tip.
 He advised going into conversation mode.
 Select the icon with two people chatting and tap “Start.”
 Type your name, select your language, and tap “Enter.”
 Tap the mic icon to talk.
 This works better than the previous method.
 But it ran into a lot of bumps.
 Sometimes it worked and sometimes it didn’t.

 Microsoft Teams automatic captioning works.
 But I find it difficult to use because it requires the app.
 I prefer to do video calls on my laptop and haven’t figured out how effortlessly start a Teams call on it.
-And the captions were terrible.
-Also, the app doesn’t save the captions.
-That’s surprising.
-Let’s hope that changes.
+I attended a meeting with a company as a guest.

 A Comparison of Automatic Caption Tools